os-climate/witness-core/README.md

 ## Looking at the future

-### Regionalisation
+### Regionalization

 At the moment, results given by Witness process and the different models are global results which are an average over the world.
-In order to have more accuracy, we want to add regionalisation aspect.
+In order to have more accuracy, we want to add regionalization aspect.
 The first step is to propose a regionalisation continent by continent.

 ## License
 The witness-core source code is distributed under the Apache License Version 2.0.